Showing posts with label Culture. Show all posts

 Fresh Laid Italian Eggs

-Fall was the season for holiday food preparation in my mother’s Italian family.
-Raviolis were the centerpiece.
-Through October and most of November we made hundreds of them.
-All rolled, stuffed, and closed by hand on a massive kitchen table.
+Raviolis were the season's centerpiece.
+We made hundreds of them through October and most of November - all rolled and closed by hand on a massive kitchen table.

-In 2013, I decided to deepen my childhood ravioli memories during a trip through Italy’s Emilia-Romagna region and registered to attend an official pasta making school in Bologna, the place even Italians recognize as the source of authentic Italian cuisine.
+In 2013, I decided to deepen my ravioli experience during a trip through Italy’s Emilia-Romagna region and attended an official pasta making school in Bologna, a city of renowned Italian cuisine.

 Cooking schools are an industry in Bologna and are plentiful since just offering lunch in a home kitchen could qualify.
 Visitors looking for particular experiences, especially with time and money constraints, should do as much research as their satisfaction level demands.